chibiboba/JS-120/Exam Part 2/Prompts.md

 Answer:

-- Definition: `Object.getOwnPropertyNames()` is a static Object method that returns an array of all of the object's “own” properties (keys) regardless if they’re enumerable or not.
+- Definition: **`Object.getOwnPropertyNames()`**  is a static Object method that returns an array of all of the object's “own” properties (keys) regardless if they’re enumerable or not.
+Includes non-enumerable properties except for those which use Symbol.

 - Syntax